Home / Physics / Atomic Spectra

 Atomic Spectra

-The Bohr model of the atom describes electrons orbiting the nucleus in circular paths, each with a unique energy level.
-When an electron transitions from a higher energy level to a lower one, it releases a photon with an energy equal to the difference between the two levels.
-This photon has a specific wavelength, determined by the formula E = hc/λ, where h is Planck’s constant, c is the speed of light, and λ is the wavelength.
+To understand emission and absorption, we introduce the Bohr model of an atom.
+The Bohr model describes electrons orbiting the nucleus in circular paths, each with a unique energy level.
+When an electron transitions from a higher energy level to a lower one, it releases a photon with an energy equal to the difference between the two levels and given by the formula

 Equation